abhishekanimatron/15-React-Projects/README.md

 4. Minimal FAQ
 5. Full Menu
 6. Tab View
+7. Slider for Reviews

   //screenshots to be attached after completion